getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/configuration/react.md

 1. `react.mount` is the span that represents how long it took for the profiled component to mount.

 2. `react.render` is the span that represents how long the profiled component was on a page.
-This span is only generated if the profiled component unmounts.
+This span is only generated if the profiled component mounts and unmounts while a transaction is occuring.

 2. `react.update` is the span that represents when the profiled component updated.
+This span is only generated if the profiled component has mounted.

 {% capture __alert_content -%}
 In [React Strict Mode](https://reactjs.org/docs/strict-mode.html), certain component methods will be [invoked twice](https://reactjs.org/docs/strict-mode.html#detecting-unexpected-side-effects).
 This may lead to duplicate `react.mount` spans appearing in a transaction.
-React Strict Mode only runs in development mode, so this should have no impact on your production traces.
+React Strict Mode only runs in development mode, so this will have no impact on your production traces.
 {%- endcapture -%}
 {%- include components/alert.html
   title="Note"